 LA screenwriter and screen reader, Adi reads far more movie scripts than will ever get made, looking for the gems.
 He shares his insightful wisdom each week on Bleeding Cool.

 Marvel’s The Watcher, and movie vlogger comes to Bleeding Cool with two epiosdes of Think About The Ink every week.
-Clever, insightful commentary on the comic book insustry.
+Clever, insightful commentary on the comic book industry.

 From the front line of comic retailer, at A Comic Shop in Florida.
-Their specialist knowledge of the week’s upcoming comics, as well as their desire to sell that love to their customers has made them some of the best known retailers in the industry.
+His specialist knowledge of the week’s upcoming comics, as well as his desire to sell that love to their customers has made him one of the best known retailers in the industry.

 Chicago resident interviewer with the biggest contact list in comics.
 As comfortable talking to the small presses as he is to the biggest movie directors, Greg tracks down the most interesting of comic book life experiences.